Classification of materials with phonon angular momentum and microscopic origin of angular momentum

 We group materials into five symmetry classes and determine in which of these classes phonons carry angular momentum in the Brillouin zone, away from a high-symmetry point, line, or plane.
 In some materials phonons acquire angular momentum via the forces induced by relative displacements of atoms out of their equilibrium positions.
 However, for other materials, such as ferromagnetic iron, phonon angular momentum arises from the forces induced by relative velocities of atoms.
 These effects are driven by the spin-orbit interaction.

 A phonon is a quantum of ionic motion in a solid and is characterized by a branch index $\nu$, a crystal momentum $\bm q$, and frequency $\omega$.
 Phonons can also carry angular momentum $\bm l$.\cite{McLellan1988, Zhang2014, Zhang2015, Zhu2018} Such phonons are characterized by circular, or elliptical, motion of ions.
 As shown in Ref.~\onlinecite{Zhang2014}, each phonon degree of freedom contributes to the energy of the solid by and to the total angular momentum of the solid, $L$, by Here $n$ is the Bose-Einstein occupation factor.
-The magnitude of $l_z$ for a circularly polarized phonon mode moving in the $xy$-plane is $\pm \hbar$, while for the elliptically polarized mode it can have any value between $-\hbar$ and $\hbar$.\footnote{On general quantum mechanical principles, as pointed out by Ref.~\onlinecite{McLellan1988}, one can show that for a finite solid without periodic boundary conditions one can find a basis of eigenstates which will have expectation value of angular momentum that is an exact integer multiple of $\hbar$.
-This is not the case for a solid with periodic boundary condition.} In the zero-temperature limit ($n=0$) each circularly polarized phonon contributes to the angular momentum by one half of $\pm \hbar$, similar to how each phonon contributes to the energy with one half of $\hbar \omega$.
+The magnitude of $l^z$ for a circularly polarized phonon mode moving in the $xy$-plane is $\pm \hbar$, while for the elliptically polarized mode it can have any value between $-\hbar$ and $\hbar$.\footnote{On general quantum mechanical principles, for any rotationally invariant solid one can find a basis of eigenstates with an expectation value of angular momentum that is an integer multiple of $\hbar$.
+However, this is not the case for a solid with periodic boundary condition, as periodic boundary condition breaks the rotational symmetry of the system.} In the zero-temperature limit ($n=0$) each circularly polarized phonon contributes to the angular momentum by one half of $\pm \hbar$, similar to how each phonon contributes to the energy with one half of $\hbar \omega$.
 At elevated temperature, each excited circularly polarized phonon mode contributes $\pm \hbar$ to the total angular momentum, and $\hbar \omega$ to the total energy.

 Here we discuss which classes of materials can have phonons with non-zero angular momentum $\bm l$ at generic non-symmetric part of the Brillouin zone.
 Next, for each material class, we discuss the microscopic origin of the angular momentum in the lattice.
 While for some materials the angular momentum originates within the Born-Oppenheimer approximation,\cite{Born1954} in other materials, such as ferromagnetic iron, the phonon angular momentum is acquired only by going beyond that approximation.
 We present first-principles calculations for both cases.